 We are seeking contributions from scholars in anthropology and other related social sciences who have experiences of the occult (witchcraft, ritual magic, divination, charms, conjuring of spirits, etc.) within their families (the familial occult).
-We are especially interested in scholars who have member(s) of their immediate or extended family who practice or practiced the occult (ritual magic, divination, necromancy, etc.) within the family and/or for the local community.
+We are especially interested in scholars in Australian, New Zealand and Pacific studies who have member(s) of their immediate or extended family who practice or practiced the occult (ritual magic, divination, necromancy, etc.) within the family and/or for the local community.
 The main question that the volume seeks to address is: How has the presence of the occult in one’s family life affected their epistemological and ontological worlds, as well as their identities as scholars?
 We are less interested in issues of the occult’s “legitimacy”; issues of “authenticity” can be a red herring that divert attention away from the myriad ways familial occultism can shape hierarchy, power, and knowledge in anthropology, the social sciences, and daily life (Cornish 2005,Handler and Linnekin 1984, Sapir 1924).

 In the twenty-first century, the discourse of linear progress and singular modernity has not entirely gone away.
 The conceptual legacy of the occult relies on, and heavily reflects, Western categories.
 From postcolonial studies to critical intersectionality, academia is constantly faced with its own limitations in being truly critical of its lens.
 As a longstanding ubiquitous Other to academia, the occult needs to be understood and employed as a conceptual tool which implies plurality, especially in thinking about ontology and epistemology.
 As such, academics do not only need to continue dialogue on important themes like variations in practice, colonial and post-colonial encounters, gender and race, but also to explore the many ways in which we have come to understand the occult as being both integral and marginalized in society.
 By employing critical theory and looking at familial history as a place for making and unmaking discourses of the occult, the current edited volume invokes personal and family life as a space of knowledge-making.